-Step 2: Appoint a Registered Agent
+Get a Registered Agent

-A registered agent is a person or company who has the responsibility of accepting legal papers on behalf of a business.
+A registered agent is a person or company who has the responsibility of accepting legal documents on behalf of a business.
 You'll need to have a registered agent to comply with the laws of South Dakota.

-Step 3: File Your Articles of Organization
+File Your Articles of Organization

-South Dakota Articles of Organization should contain:
+South Dakota articles of organization should contain:

-- The LLC name and address;
+- LLC name and address

-- The registered agent's name and address;
+- Registered agent's name and physical address

-- Whether the LLC will be member-managed or manager-managed;
+- Whether the LLC will be member-managed or manager-managed

-- The name and addresses of the organizers;
+- Names and addresses of the organizers

-- The LLC's duration, if not perpetual.
+- LLC's duration, if not perpetual

-Step 4: Draft the LLC's Operating Agreement
+Draft an Operating Agreement